 Use Mild Soap

 Harsh soaps like the antibacterial options can really dry out your skin.
-During the winter months, try to use a soap with built in moisturizers or those containing glycerine.
-Use soap on the areas that tend to get smelly and avoid covering your entire body in soap.
-You don’t always need to use it everywhere.
+During the winter months, try to use a soap with built-in moisturizers or those containing glycerine.
+Avoid covering your entire body with soap.
+Instead, use soap on the areas that tend to get smelly.
+Your shampoo will contribute to washing the rest of your body.
 Opt for those that are gentle and fragrance-free.

 Eat Right and Stay Hydrated

-Keeping hydrated is key for healthy skin all year round, but especially in winter.
-You might consider supplements containing Omega-3 fatty acids as well. (ask your healthcare provider before taking anything).
+Staying hydrated is key for healthy skin all year round, but especially in winter.
+You might consider supplements containing Omega-3 fatty acids as well. (always ask your healthcare provider before taking any supplements).

 Where non-irritating clothing

 A lot of fabrics meant for the cold weather can irritate your skin.
 Keep wool and other rough clothing as an outer layer away from your skin.
-Clothing that comes in contact with your skin should be a light later that is breathable and soft.
+Clothing that comes in contact with your skin should be light layers that are breathable and soft.
 If your clothes get wet, change out of them quickly as they can also irritate your skin.

 See a Specialist

-If you are unsure how to best take care of your skin during the winter months, see a specialist.
+Seek the advice of a dermatologist f you are unsure how to best take care of your skin during the winter months.
 They can give you the best advice according to your individual needs.

 Winter is the best time to really pamper your skin.
 You might go for an oil massage or a moisturizing facial.
 Ask for some gift cards for the holidays.
 These are my favorite gifts to give and receive.